Massage for running

-Running has become a really popular activity over the past decade, with tracks around Melbourne like the tan becoming as busy as peak hour traffic.
+Running has become a really popular activity over the past couple of decades, with tracks around Melbourne like The Tan and Princes Park becoming as busy as peak hour traffic.
 As a result we have seen an increase in running related injuries and muscular imbalances at Melbourne Natural Therapies, a number of which we believe could have been prevented.

-Running is a pretty intense activity requiring sustained, repetitive muscle contractions to produce speed, power and distance.
-However, over time this leads to shortened, tight muscles, reduced range of motion and decreased circulation to the contracted tissues.
-Massage works to elongate the muscles, relieve muscle tightness, restore range of motion, and improve circulation.
+Running is a really intense activity that requires sustained, repetitive muscle activity to produce speed, power and endurance.
+Over time this can lead to excessively tight muscles, reduced range of motion / strength and decreased circulation to the tissues.
+Massage helps to release the tension in muscles, restore range of motion / strength and improve circulation.

-Research conducted by scientists from the Buck Institute for Research on Aging at McMaster University in Ontario shows that massage reduces inflammation and promotes the growth of new mitochondria, the energy-producing units in the cells, following a bout of strenuous exercise.
-That means that massage can help pain relief by reducing excess swelling and inflammation and then build muscles and encourage their recovery as well.
-Not only does massage feel good on the muscle tissues, it actually is good for them.
+Research from the Buck Institute for Research on Aging at McMaster University in Ontario showed that massage can be effective at reducing inflammation and promoting mitochondria, the energy-producing units in the cells.
+As a result massage can help pain relief by reducing excess swelling and inflammation and rebuilding muscles and encouraging their recovery.
+Not only does massage feel good post exercise, it’s actually good for you!

-Research suggests that occasional massage is good, but won’t give you the same benefits as a regular massage program.
-Just like exercise, the benefits are cumulative, meaning the more regularly you see a massage therapist, the more effective the treatment will be.
+Research suggests that occasional massage is good, but a regular massage program for athletes is more effective.
+Like exercise, the benefits of massage are cumulative, meaning the more regularly you see a remedial massage therapist, the more effective the treatment will be.
 At Melbourne Natural Therapies we recommend runners doing between 20kms and 30kms a week should have a remedial massage once a month, and anyone doing over 30kms a week should have massage fortnightly.

-2. Assists venous blood flow (returning deoxygenated blood back to the heart)
+7. Assists venous blood flow: Massage helps in returning deoxygenated blood back to the heart and removing waste products.

 If you would like to book in for a remedial massage consultation or would just like to have a chat feel free to give us a call.